BMW 503: Engineering and development

-The massive perimeter chassis (so designed to keep driver and passengers safe in a collision) was constructed of sheet steel, as was the bulkhead, inner wings and some body bracing.
+The perimeter chassis (so designed to keep driver and passengers safe in a collision) was constructed of sheet steel, as was the bulkhead, inner wings and some body bracing.
 The bodywork, bonnet, doors and bootlid were made of aluminium/magnesium alloy, the original aluminium having found to be too soft on the prototypes.
 The dashboard assembly was another hefty cast aluminium structure, with the cast glove box lid weighing as much as an ordinary dashboard on lesser cars.
 The side vents on the dashboard were discontinued in February 1957, the resulting hole being covered by a blanking plate being welded in which occasionally caused corrosion problems around the weld later on.
 It was intended that Baur should manufacture the bodies, and indeed they produced a prototype, but in the end they were hand built in house.
 Despite some claims by owners and auction houses, no 503 bodies were either designed or built by Bertone.

 The Mark 2 version from September 1957 resulted in few outward changes.
 The chrome trim strip along the side remained straight at the rear, rather than kicking up at an angle.
 The ashtray moved from beneath the dash to adjacent to the speaker grill above it.
-It should also be noted that each handbuilt car was different with customers often specifying their own requirements.